-At these interviews, a work coach will talk with you about your work prospects, the steps you're willing to take to move into work and the support available to you.
+At these interviews, a work coach will discuss with you your work prospects, the steps you're willing to take to move into work and the support available to you.
 Your benefit can be reduced (or 'sanctioned') if you don't meet the work-related conditions.

-If you're placed in the workrelated activity group and are getting contributory ESA, your ESA payment will be limited to 12 months.
+If you're placed in the work-related activity group and are getting contributory ESA, your ESA payment will be limited to 12 months.

 The work-related activity group is known as the 'limited capability for work group' for both ESA and Universal Credit.